pinax/pinax/docs/apps_list.md

 Each of these will eventually link to a separate page for each app with:

-* description
+* Description
-* maturity rating
+* Maturity rating
-* what starter projects use it
+* What starter projects use it
-* what starter projects particularly showcase it
+* What starter projects particularly showcase it
-* how to add it to a project
+* How to add it to a project

 # List of Apps